ece-student/Team-16/docs/Milestone3/milestone3.md

 ### Simulation Team
  #### Coding Environment
  We used python 3 for development.
-In our opinion python is the best language for rapid development and prototyping algorithms.
+In our opinion, python is the best language for rapid development and prototyping algorithms.

 #### Maze representation
  We used a simple object oriented structure, with two main classes: maze and mazeNode.
 The maze holds a 2D-array of mazeNodes.
 Each mazeNode has x,y coordinates, and four direction booleans: top, right, bottom, and left.
 These booleans are set to True intially, but set to false if there is a wall in that direction.
 The mazeNodes also stores states, such as if it is visited or the current robot location.
 Then the maze is initialized with the perimeter being walled off by setting booleans to False along the border.

  We have many helper functions to make it easy to work with the maze: